SGrondin/hl_yaml/README.md

 4. Validate against the JSON Schema `?validate` (optional, not used here)
 5. Deserialize using `~of_yojson`

-Tags (and more!) are documented below, notably `!CONFIG myfile.yml` lets you break up large files into smaller ones.
+Tags (and more!) are documented below, notably `!CONFIG` lets you import YAML files, allowing you to break large config files into smaller, more reusable ones.

-Tip: in the above example we didn't even need to load `config.yml` into the `raw` variable:
+Tip: in the above example we didn't even need to load `config.yml` into the `raw` variable!
 ```ocaml
 let config = Y.parse ~of_yojson:config_of_yojson "!CONFIG config.yml"
 ```

 #### Lwt

-Simply replace `module Y = Hl_yaml.Unix` with:
+Replace `module Y = Hl_yaml.Unix` with:
 ```ocaml
 module Y = Hl_yaml.Make_Lwt (Lwt) (Lwt_io)
 ```

 #### Eio

-Simply replace `module Y = Hl_yaml.Unix` with:
+Replace `module Y = Hl_yaml.Unix` with:
 ```ocaml
 module Y = Hl_yaml.Make_Eio (Eio)
 ```